Donlin Foreman, Jennifer Emerson Foreman - Directors

 DONLIN FOREMAN

-A 20-year veteran of the Martha Graham Dance Company, Foreman was coached and directed by Martha in all her major male roles.
+A 20-year veteran of the Martha Graham Dance Company, Donlin was coached and directed by Martha in all her major male roles.
 He performed with Eliot Feld Company, Jacques d'Amboise National Dance Institute, and La Scala Ballet; and has staged works for NJ Ballet, Ice Theatre of NY, La Scala Ballet, and North Carolina Dance Theatre.
-As co-founder/director/choreographer of Buglisi/Foreman Dance (1993-2005), Foreman choreographed 25 ballets and presented six seasons in NYC at the Joyce Theater, two seasons at Jacob's Pillow Dance Festival, the America Dancing series/Kennedy Center, the Melbourne International Festival and other international venues.
+As co-founder/director/choreographer of Buglisi/Foreman Dance (1993-2005), Donlin choreographed 25 ballets and presented six seasons in NYC at the Joyce Theater, two seasons at Jacob's Pillow Dance Festival, the America Dancing series/Kennedy Center, the Melbourne International Festival and other international venues.
 He performed at the White House for President Reagan and holds numerous honors, with critical and professional acclaim for his performing and his choreographic work.
 He served as Professor of Professional Practice in the Dance Department of Barnard College, Columbia University from 1994-2010, has published a book of poetic writing, Out of Martha's House, contributed to the Martha Graham issue of Choreography and Dance, Dance Teacher and Dance Spirit magazines; and for two years chaired the Dance Panel of the New York State Council on the Arts.
-His most recent work, a solo entitled Self Portrait w/Ghosts, premiered at Dance Theater Workshop in September '07.
-In June 2008 Foreman presented a paper Dance: Our Common Ground at Towson University for the National Dance Education Organization's (NDEO) annual conference.
+Donlin now lives in Harrisville with his wife Jenny and their two young sons.
+He is on the staff at the New England Center for Circus Arts.

 > Download CV